Graniterock: Changes

 In 1922, the first of a number of important business changes took place.
 Warren Porter had suffered financial losses in a speculative venture with the Java Coconut Oil Company, which took over his interest in the company.
 A.R.
 Wilson later purchased this stock, and became majority shareholder and president.
 Also that year, Wilson started Granite Construction Company as a separate entity and became its first president.
 In 1924, Wilson started Central Supply Company, which distributed building materials.
 Granite Rock Company remained the producer of rock and sand products for construction projects and materials sales.

 Just before the Stock Market Crash of 1929, A.R.
 Wilson died from a sudden heart attack.
 His wife Anna assumed presidency of the company and his son Jeff took over as General Manager.

 Granite Rock Company business declined through the Great Depression.
 Work was so scarce at the quarry that a whistle was blown to call men in when as little as one car of rock was ordered.
-The Board of Directors had to ask permission from the Federal Reserve Bank in order to give Christmas bonuses.
+The board of directors had to ask permission from the Federal Reserve Bank in order to give Christmas bonuses.
 The company made interest free loans to employees to cover medical bills when unable to offer regular employment.
 The Wilson family sold its interest in Granite Construction Company to Walter Wilkinson and Bert Scott in 1936.
 South San Francisco, San Jose and San Luis Obispo branches of Central Supply Company were also sold.

 Progress

 In the 1930s, the Company opened California's first asphaltic concrete plant in Aromas and also began California's first delivery of pre-mixed concrete in tiny dump trucks.
-This concrete was used in such projects as the WPA's construction of the Santa Cruz Civic Auditorium.
+This concrete was used in projects including the WPA's construction of the Santa Cruz Civic Auditorium.
 World War II brought new activity, as materials were needed to build Fort Ord, Camp McQuaide and the Navy airstrip in Watsonville.
 Many men were away serving in the armed forces, so women and workers from Jamaica took over operations.
 A new plant was built at Asilomar in Pacific Grove, and excavation of the mining face at the Aromas quarry brought it down 100 feet, now level with the train tracks.
 A new primary crushing plant was built at the lower level and opened in 1946.

 By the early 1950s, Jeff Wilson had left Granite Rock and Anna Wilson had retired.
 Her daughter, Mary Elizabeth Wilson Woolpert, took over as president.
 Again, it was a time for growth.
 Wet processing and loading plants were built at Aromas, and new plants were acquired at Salinas, Felton, Santa Cruz and Los Gatos.
 The Company purchased its first fleet of transit mixer trucks from Ford Motor Company in Salinas.
 With two young children at home, Betsy Woolpert turned the Company presidency over to her husband, Bruce G. Woolpert.